microsoft/playwright/docs/src/api/class-locator.md

 * since: v1.14

 Locators are the central piece of Playwright's auto-waiting and retry-ability.
 In a nutshell, locators represent a way to find element(s) on the page at any moment.
-Locator can be created with the [`method: Page.locator`] method.
+A locator can be created with the [`method: Page.locator`] method.

 [Learn more about locators](../locators.md).